ValksGodotTools/GodotModulesCSharp-Old/README.md

 # Godot Modules
+## About
 A collection of useful modules and scripts that can easily be ported into other C# Godot games.

 The goal of this project is to figure out all the tedious / not-so-obvious stuff in game development to make game development much easier.

+I was thinking to myself, I want to make a bullet hell game, but I'm also going to be making more then just one game in the future, so that's why I created this project, so I don't have to redo the same things over and over again.
+If I want multiplayer, I can just grab it from here.
+If I want a modloader, I can find it here.
+That is my motivation behind this project.

 ## Modules
 ### [ModLoader](https://github.com/valkyrienyanko/GodotModules/blob/main/MOD_LOADER.md)